amj28/bitmapper/README.md

-Bitmap maker that lets you draw stuff, then returns the stuff you drew in code format (an 32bit int for example)
+Bitmap maker that lets you draw stuff, then returns the stuff you drew in code format (in say, a 32bit int for example)

 ## Getting Started